dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/allowing_edits_to_responses.md

 ---
 title: Allowing edits to responses
-template: article.jade
 ---

 ## Allowing edits to multiple responses

 If you'd like your responders to be able to edit their responses after they have submitted them, click "Allow edits" from the "more" dropdown above the "Responses" table.

 ![allow edits](../images/screenshot_allow_edits.png)